I'm an author who writes about real-life topics. Often in life, there's a way to improve a complex situation if trying to do so.

 Observing people's emotions is one way to get a feel for what an individual is going through.
 That's what certain facial expressions can tell us.

 But what about those who seem emotionless?
 Many things can change people's facial expressions from identifiable to mysterious, including disappointment, fear, neglect, or abuse.
-People going through these things can have an ambiguous facial expression.
+People going through these things can have ambiguous facial expressions.
 A change in demeanor from obvious to subtle could be because the person is protecting themselves emotionally.

 A person could seem emotionless for several reasons.
 Maybe they feel held back after being taken advantage of in many different situations, and they don't feel they can trust anyone for that reason.
 Or maybe they are coping with the loss of a loved one due to illness; it is a painful process for people, and grieving can last for years.
 The point is, it's okay to feel emotionally numb.
 In this article I discuss: